 SHORT BIOGRAPHY

-Individuals who view abstract expressionistic art often struggle to understand what it means; however, I believe this art is perhaps better comprehended as a kind of visual ‘language’, or more adequately as a sensuous perceptual experience.
-In this respect, I also see abstract expressionistic art as playing a role in disclosing our complex capacity to be receptive to sensualities.
+Individuals who view minimal abstract expressionistic art often struggle to understand how to make sense of this art; however, I believe this art is perhaps better comprehended as a kind of visual language or as a sensuous perceptual experience.
+In this manner, I also see this art as playing a role in disclosing our complex capacity to be receptive to sensualities.
 Moreover, I draw from modern and contemporary art history in order to explore expressive form, mark-making, and composition in my work.
-And I strive to encapsulate raw emotions unobstructed by conventional landscape or figurative representation.
+Likewise, I strive to encapsulate emotions unobstructed by the historic conventions of landscape or figurative representation.

-My work is equally influenced by a substantial theoretical interest in a diverse array of philosophical topics and poetical themes.
-On the one hand, in philosophy, more specifically, these topics include: ontology, ethics, aesthetics, existentialism, phenomenology, Marxism, psychoanalysis, critical theory, literary theory, and environmentalism.
-On the other hand, in terms of the latter: I seek to instil in my work a poetical sentiment that arouses sincere feeling and corporeal sensuousness.
-These diverse co-constitutive components thus circulate dynamically throughout all my artworks.
+My artwork is equally influenced by a substantial theoretical interest in a diverse array of academic disciplines and poetical themes.
+On the one hand, in philosophy and theory, more specifically, these topics include: metaphysics, epistemology, ethics, aesthetics, existentialism, phenomenology, Marxism, psychotherapy, critical theory, environmentalism, social justice, and literary criticism only to name a few.
+On the other hand, I seek to instil in my artwork sensuous emotive feelings, and a mysterious and poetical sense of the unknown.
+These diversely eclectic constituents thus circulate in my artwork.

 Furthermore, I propose that one of art’s purposes, in general, is to articulate the uniquely discrete and lived experiences of the individual.
 In many cases, artists are emphatically dedicated to the systematic and rigorous interrogation of their own experiential sensualities.
-They may achieve this lived self-expression by virtue of whatever mediums, and or disciplines, they feel is necessary to do so.
+They may achieve this artistic self-expression by the use of whatever mediums, and or disciplines, they feel is necessary to do so.
 The exactitude of the creative process usually entails cultivating an indeterminacy that obscures how an artistic work will eventuate.
-I think of my own work as eliciting a complex series of reactions, thoughts, and emotions, with no necessarily unified and singular narrative, whilst imbued with immanent beauty and life.
-As such, to me at least, in this manner there is no clearly defined boundary that separates art from life.
+I think of my own artwork as eliciting a series of complex thoughts and feelings, with no necessarily singular narrative, whilst imbued with emotion and immanent life.

 REPRESENTATIVES